In this guide, I’ll show you how to check the uptime of a Windows Server and Windows client computers.

 Unfortunately, the get-uptime cmdlet has no parameter for checking the uptime on remote computers, it only works locally.
 See method 2 for a quick and easy way to get the uptime on remote and multiple computers.

-Method 3: Check Windows Server Uptime using Task Manager
+Check Windows Uptime using Task Manager

-Check Windows Server Uptime CMD command
+Check Windows Uptime with Net Statistics

 Summary